Parks & Trails

 For reservations and further details please call (605) 353-8533.

 Campbell Park is a 3.53 acre park located at 25 7th Street SW.
 This is one of the original and oldest downtown parks that Huron has.
 This park contains Linden, Soft Maple and some choice Evergreens, several flower beds and a large variety of shrubs.
-The park contains a bandshell equipped with lights which are primarily for summer activities, including Thursday Family Night in the park.
+The park contains a bandshell equipped with lights which are primarily for summer activities, including Thursday Family Night in the park and home to the Huron Farmer's Market.

 Crown Park consists of 1.5 acres and is located at 557 5th Street NE, along Ravine Lake.
 This park was donated to the Parks Department by the Crown family.
 The park contains one picnic shelter, 6 picnic tables, a combination swing set and a handicap accessible fishing node.